wrenlowe/FinalProject/README.md

 # Requirements:

 • Nice looking icon for the app.

-• Must use the Model-View-Controller architecture.
+• Must use the Model-View-Controller architecture. -> COMPLETE

-• Model for the app.
+• Model for the app. -> COMPLETE

-• At least 3 views; at least 2 views should "use" the same data (either sharing or passing the data); persistent meaningful data.
+• At least 3 views; at least 2 views should "use" the same data (either sharing or passing the data); persistent meaningful data. -> COMPLETE

 • At least 2 transitions between screens.